cryptoadvance/specter-desktop/docs/extensions/callbacks.md

 Your Extension is also able to specify your own callback-methods.
 What does that mean?
 Let's assume you have specified a callback `my_callback`.
 So anywhere in your code, once or as many times you like, you can call:
 ```
-app.specter.service_manager.execute_ext_callbacks(my_callback, "any", params, you="like")
+app.specter.ext_manager.execute_ext_callbacks(my_callback, "any", params, you="like")
 ```
-So the `service_manager` will then take care that all extensions are called which register that function.
+So the `ext_manager` will then take care that all extensions are called which register that function.
 What exactly is called for each funtion and what's returned, depends on the `return_style` (see below).
 This is the same for all callbacks, no matter whether one which is called by core or by an extension.

 Some important one is the `after_serverpy_init_app` which passes a `Scheduler` class which can be used to setup regular tasks.
 A list of currently implemented callback-methods along with their descriptions are available in [`/src/cryptoadvance/specter/services/callbacks.py`](https://github.com/cryptoadvance/specter-desktop/blob/master/src/cryptoadvance/specter/services/callbacks.py).